fledge-iot/fledge/python/foglamp/plugins/south/cc2650poll/README.rst

 To connect, the sensor needs to be on in discoverable mode and its MAC address properly recorded in the Configuration.

+For a single SensorTag CC2650 device, use only one mode - either poll or async, at a time.
+For this you will need to remove the relevant schedule from schedules table.

 The polling is done at fixed intervals which is configurable via "pollInterval" configuration item.